Garden & Wildlife 花園和野生動植物

 When the term wildlife is mentioned one will immediately have the impression of safari and David Attenborough, which require lots of resources and physical effort!
 However, people who have limited resources or poor physical health can still appreciate wildlife within their limitations.
 Below have captured what I saw when I go for slow walks nearby and when wildlife visits my garden in short video clips and photos.
 The two short videos below are of bumble bees and birds at Wat Tyler Country Park:

-In the UK grey squirrels are looked upon as an invasive species while the red squirrels are much loved.
-I have not seen a red one but have seen loads of greys, though they can be aggressive, this one in my garden appears quite cute!
+Grey squirrels are looked upon as an invasive species while the red squirrels are much loved.
+I have not seen a red one but have seen loads of greys.
+Though they can be aggressive, this one in my garden appears quite cute!

 Whenever I have no energy to do any gardening, which is often, seeds carried by the wind grow happily giving my garden a wild look inviting many wild creatures.
 I particularly like wild poppies, some red and some yellow.
 Whenever I tried to plant them at a spot of my choice, they died.
 Yet somehow, some wide poppy seeds fell into a flower pot and thrive, looking as if I planted them.